directvt/vtm/doc/architecture.md

 - Run command:
     ```bash
     vtm -r term </path/to/console/app...>
-    # The `vtm -r term` option means to run the Terminal Emulator in Built-in Application mode to host a CUI application.
+    # The `vtm -r term` option means to run the Terminal Emulator standalone to host a CUI application.
     ```

 ## Remote access